 - The side doors will be used for exit and is based on which side of the pews you are seated.

 - Private prayer is not available after weekend Masses to allow time for cleaning the church.

 - You can drop your weekly offertory in the basket provided as you depart.

 - Clergy will not shake hands in the Narthex.

 - Please do not congregate outside on the campus, but head directly to your vehicle.

 Church Cleaning Procedures

 - We will continue to implement cleanliness and sanitizing practices, including disinfecting pews between every Mass.
 Disinfecting bathrooms, door handles, and other frequently touched surfaces.

 We care about you.
 Please follow CDC recommendations regarding your own health.
-We strongly advice that 65 and above, especially if you fall into an "at risk" category, to please stay home and subscribe to our YouTube Channel and join our Live Streaming Mass at: https://www.youtube.com/watch?v=vm6aCBmEPQE
+If you are unable to attend Mass due to illness, please stay home and subscribe to our YouTube Channel and join our Live Streaming Mass at: https://www.youtube.com/watch?v=vm6aCBmEPQE

 If you have any illness of any kind, or are exhibiting any symptoms, please stay home.